 5. Tell them about banks, ATMs, cheques, credit cards:

 It is essential to introduce a child to banks and all their related services before they fly the nest.
 Today, everyone has bank accounts and most transactions happen through alternative channels and mostly at the swipe of a smartphone.
-So, it is very convenient to introduce the child to money management, providing financial independence while virtually supervising them.
+So, it is very convenient to introduce a child to money management, provide financial independence while virtually supervising them.

 6. Involve them in the family budget.

-A person who is good at budgeting most often leads a financial bliss life.
-However, perfecting the budgeting skill doesn’t happen to everyone naturally.
+A person who is good at budgeting most often leads a life of financial bliss.
+However, perfecting the budgeting skill doesn’t come naturally to everybody.

-We hardly tend to involve children while discussing the budgets of the family.
+We tend not to involve children while discussing the budgets of the family.
 But I believe parents must encourage their children to be financially smart.
-Show them what are expenses and savings, and what ratio should be maintained so that they remain debt-free.
+Show them what are expenses and savings, and what ratio should be maintained between both, for them to remain debt-free.

 As a thumb rule save 30-40% of your earnings.
 So that if and when you need, you have a safe financial cushion to fall back on.

 So why not discuss and plan the next holiday together with the whole family.
 Decide together on

 - where to stay,